ParthJairam07/ServicePro/README.md

-This app was for a CSCBO7, the people worked on this are Abinash Nagendran, Akshayan Prabaharan, Ayyash Anhardeen, Krish Patel, Parth Rupesh Jairam
+This app was for a CSCBO7, the people worked on this are Parth Rupesh Jairam, Abinash Nagendran, Akshayan Prabaharan, Ayyash Anhardeen, Krish Patel.